MarcNo/openshift-home-lab/README.md

 This is still a bit rough and requires some editing of files.
 Please send patches/PR.

-Thanks to mmagnani and ruchika for kickstarting the initial work.
+Thanks to mmagnani, ruchika, and MarcNo for kickstarting the initial work.

 ## What do you get

-* Three RHEL7.3 VMs running in KVM
+* Three RHEL7.5 VMs running in KVM
 * Registered and appropriate subscriptions attached
 * required RPMs installed, including atomic-openshift-installer
 * docker installed and storage configured